The Story Of Little Red Riding Hood

 Little Red Riding Hood Story - Chapter 4

 At that exact moment, the door flew open with a bang.
-The woodman’s vicious dog ran in and jumped on top of the wolf.
+The woodman’s dog darted in and jumped on top of the wolf.
 The wolf made a whimpering sound as he fell backwards onto the floor.

 ‘Oh, thank you, kind woodman,’ cried Little Red Riding Hood, ‘How on earth did you know the wolf was here and that I was in danger?’